alpianon/pandoc-inline-headers/README.md

 #### 2.2.2.
 Ordered lists

-As for ordered lists (like `a) ... b) ...`), you may 'use' them even without the `crossref-ordered-list.py` filter, but please keep in mind that, **because of a [pandoc bug/issue](https://github.com/jgm/pandoc/issues/4697), they cannot be rendered in odt or in docx conversion** with a custom *list* style, but only with a custom *paragraph* style; but with ordered lists, paragraph style customization is of little use, because, among other things, *paragraph* syle indents are overrided by *list* style indents (so you will always get the indents set in the default list style, regardless of the level/indentation of the "parent" section).
+As for ordered lists (like `a) ... b) ...`), you may 'use' them even without the `crossref-ordered-list` filter, but please keep in mind that, **because of a [pandoc bug/issue](https://github.com/jgm/pandoc/issues/4697), they cannot be rendered in odt or in docx conversion** with a custom *list* style, but only with a custom *paragraph* style; but with ordered lists, paragraph style customization is of little use, because, among other things, *paragraph* syle indents are overrided by *list* style indents (so you will always get the indents set in the default list style, regardless of the level/indentation of the "parent" section).

 In other words, you cannot customize standard ordered list styles in docx and odt; this is the reason why it is preferrable to render them as "native" pandoc-crossref lists (so you can even reference them, as explained in the [Basics section](#ordered-lists))